Skip to main content

 Lp(a) is a genetically determined particle that raises cardiovascular risk independently of LDL.
 Knowing your Lp(a) is essential because it changes the intensity of prevention even when other lipids look fine.

-APOE genotype affects dementia risk planning because APOE4 carriers face higher Alzheimer's risk and may benefit from earlier and more aggressive interventions across sleep, exercise, lipids, and metabolic health.
+APOE genotype affects dementia risk planning because APOE4 carriers face higher Alzheimer's risk and may benefit from earlier and more intensive interventions across sleep, exercise, lipids, and metabolic health.
 APOE2 carriers face lower risk.

 Multi-cancer early detection (MCED) tests like Grail are a complement, not a replacement, for standard screening.
 They can catch some cancers that have no traditional screening test, but they have false positives and false negatives that require careful interpretation.